- Can I take summer classes while in EHS-TRUE?

 - Can I submit an application both to EHS-TRUE and to UBRP?

-No. You are expected to work full time for a minimum of 12 weeks during the summer.
-You SHOULD NOT enroll in summer session classes because University policy restricts students enrolled in even a single credit hour to working only 30 hours a week.
+No. You are expected to work full time, 35 hours per week, for a minimum of 12 weeks during the summer.
+You are not allowed to enroll in summer session classes because University policy restricts students enrolled in even a single credit hour to working only 25 hours a week.

 Possibly.
 Please contact Dr. Klimecki (firstname.lastname@example.org) to discuss this.
 If the proposed faculty member has the appropriate research and availability to fulfill the role of an EHS-TRUE mentor, he or she will become an EHS-TRUE mentor and you will be able to be trained in that laboratory.

 Yes, as long as you meet the eligibility criteria for both.
-If you are selected by both, you will have to decide between them.
+If you are selected by both, you will have to decide between the programs.